Isona/dirble/README.md

 # How to Use

 Download one of the precompiled binaries for your system, then run it from a terminal.
-By default Dirble looks for a dirble_wordlist.txt in the directory it is run from.
+By default Dirble looks for dirble_wordlist.txt in the directory containing the executable.

 # Example Uses